G-Polyverse-Jack/ZDoom-Launcher/README.md

-# ZDoom-Launcher for separated games
+# ZDoom-Launcher for separate games
 A portable and intuitive Launcher designed for launching ZDoom games easily!

 ### NO MORE NEED OF CHANGING THE CONFIGURATION FILE NAME FROM COMPUTER TO COMPUTER OR LOOKING FOR COMMAND LINE PARAMETERS TO EXECUTE MANUALLY!